raudf/raudf.github.io/_posts/2016-02-10-gitlab-text_replace.md

 ---
 layout: post
-title: GitLab: How to replace text via the editor
+title: GitLab - How to replace text via the editor
 ---

 If you often have to juggle between the GitLab text editor and the command line, you often find yourself in pain.